shivam-880/til/scala.md

 res6: (Int, Int, Int) = (1,2,3)
 ```

-## Converting list of lists into tuple of lists
+## Convert List of lists into Tuple of lists

 There isn't any way in standard Scala library to convert a list of lists into tuple of lists as in: